Code-Institute-Submissions/MS1-thekernelbrewery/README.md

 - The images used to show the future implementation of untappd integration were taken from [Brewdog Liverpool](https://www.brewdog.com/bars/uk/brewdog-liverpool)

+- The table of contents used at the start of this readme was generated with [markdown-toc](https://ecotrust-canada.github.io/markdown-toc/)

 ## Inspiration

 Inspiration for this project and its design came primarily from -